-If you are a high school student graduating in 2022, you are eligible to apply for the High School Scholarship Program (HSSP) via www.afrotc.com from 1 July 2021 - 13 January 2022.
-You must have your application submitted online before midnight 13 January 2022.
+If you are a high school student entering your senior year, you are eligible to apply for the Air Force's High School Scholarship Program (HSSP) via www.afrotc.com.
+The scholarship window for 2023 will be open from 1 July to 31 December.
+You must have your application submitted online by 11:59pm on 31 December.
 Once you have applied, you must download, complete and upload required forms to the AFROTC website.